You Can Now Eat in a Restaurant But Still Can't Go to the Gym: Latest updates on pandemic restrictions

 Restaurants

-Restaurants can reopen dining rooms to customers for sit-down dining but occupancy will be limited to 60% of normal capacity for the next three weeks.
+Restaurants in L.A.
+County and the City of Los Angeles can reopen dining rooms to customers for sit-down dining but occupancy will be limited to 60% of normal capacity for the next three weeks.
 Bar areas must be closed.
 Diners must wait outside while they wait for a table and wear a face covering inside when not eating.
 Social distancing and other health mandates are required.
+Restaurants in the City of Los Angeles can apply for a permit to provide outdoor dining on sidewalks and parking lots through the L.A.
+Al Fresco program at coronavirus.lacity.org/alfresco.

 Retail Stores & Malls